shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 became my friends, business partners, mentors and fellow travellers and pilgrims on both outer and inner journeys.

-This is brief list of all the places I travelled from 2021 until now.
+This is brief list of all the places I visited from 2021 until now.

 * Bangalore
 * Vizag